-We will never know for certain exactly how dogs feel, of course.
-However, we do know that they do not seem to experience grief over their cancer treatments and diagnosis the way we do.
+We will never know for sure exactly how dogs feel, of course.
+We do know that they do not seem to experience grief over their cancer treatments and diagnosis the way we do.

 Dogs live in the moment.
 If they feel good in this moment, they feel good, and do not dwell on when they felt bad.
 They do not live with constant fear over things like cancer.

 They also do not seem to think much about or try to predict the future.
 If they are being treated for cancer, they do not think “oh, no, this cancer will kill me someday.”

 Animals seem to know when they are close to death naturally, but that doesn’t mean they dread dying like humans do.